Sugar Loaf railway station: Facilities

 The station has basic amenities only - a waiting shelter and timetable poster boards - although it has had a digital CIS display fitted.
 There is no step-free access available, due to the station entrance being some distance from the nearest road (the A483) along a narrow path and in a cutting.

 Services

 All trains serving the station are operated by Transport for Wales.
-There are four trains a day in each direction (towards Swansea and Shrewsbury) from Monday to Saturday, and two services on Sundays.
+There are five trains a day in each direction (towards Swansea and Shrewsbury) from Monday to Saturday, and two services on Sundays.
 Being a request stop, passengers have to give a hand signal to the approaching train driver to board or notify the guard when they board that they wish to alight from the train there.